 Dominique and I met each other eleven years ago here in Louisville, Ky.
 I am from the Deep South while Dominique is from Indiana.
-In G-D’s own divine and mysterious way, we crossed each other’s path and fell in love.
+In The Creator’s own divine and mysterious way, we crossed each other’s path and fell in love.
 My father, an ordained Baptist minister, married us in a church ceremony on June 3rd, 2006.
 Although we couldn’t receive a marriage license and still can’t due to Kentucky’s 2004 ban prohibiting marriage for same-sex couples, it was very important for us to be married in the church.
-Our commitment to each other before G-d is very sacred to us.
+Our commitment to each other before The Creator is very sacred to us.

-This degrading system of legalized homophobia is something we have endured our entire lives.
+This degrading system of legalized homophobia is something we’ve endured our entire lives.
 Although Dominique and I were making strides for equality within our community and church, the stinging indignation of marriage inequality was becoming too much for us to remain complacent any longer.
 In January of 2013, there was a shocking case of discrimination at a local hospital where one of the members of the ministry I lead was denied the right to see his partner of five years who was dying because the staff didn’t consider him family.
 It was only when another family member showed up later that night that he learned his partner had died three hours earlier while he had sat unaware in the waiting room.
 This brother called me in tears, asking me what we could do to stop this evil that had robbed him of sharing the last moments of his partner’s life with him.
-Dominique and I immediately knelt in prayer and asked G-D to lead us to a form of action that would peacefully demonstrate not only the sanctity of same-sex love but also our refusal to remain silent accomplices to our own discrimination.
+Dominique and I immediately knelt in prayer and asked The Creator to lead us to a form of action that would peacefully demonstrate not only the sanctity of same-sex love but also our refusal to remain silent accomplices to our own discrimination.

-The Lord placed it on our hearts to hold a faith leader rally for marriage equality in front of the Jefferson County Courthouse on January 22nd, 2013 and then to apply for a marriage license.
+The Creator placed it on our hearts to hold a faith leader rally for marriage equality in front of the Jefferson County Courthouse on January 22nd, 2013 and then to apply for a marriage license.
 We needed to create public awareness around the reality of the discrimination same-sex couples face.
 Following the rally, Dominique and I entered the County Clerk’s office accompanied by church friends and media.
 We peacefully requested a marriage license and the clerk said she couldn’t give us one because we were a same-sex couple.
 I told her that we were not mad at her since she was just doing her job but that we were spiritually obligated to sit down in the office and not move as a form of nonviolent resistance against this discrimination.
 We all sat quietly and prayed until the office closed and the police were called.

 One of the policemen came into the office and ordered all of the media and our friends to go out into the hall.
 He sat down in front of us and gave Dominique and me two options.
 First, we could get up and leave and he’d write us both a citation for trespassing.
 On other hand, if we refused to get up and leave, they would arrest us and we’d be charged with trespassing.
 I remember him looking at me and asking, “What will it be Reverend?
 It’s your choice.”
 I took Dominique’s hand in mine and replied, “Officer, for us there is no choice.
 We’re spiritually obligated to stay.”
 In our hearts, we knew we had to remain seated for all of those same-sex couples across the country who’re denied their rights and for whatever reason have no voice to cry out against it.
-With the Holy Spirit guiding us, we were then arrested.
+With The Great Spirit guiding us, we were arrested.

 In June of 2013, the Supreme Court of the United States ruled that DOMA (Defense of Marriage Act) was unconstitutional.
 Dominique and I immediately met with the Fauver Law Office here in Louisville and began planning a federal suit against the state of Kentucky for denying us our civil right to a marriage certificate.
 We felt we were in a position to not only fight for our own personal right to marry but also for all the other same-sex couples in Kentucky who couldn’t marry.
-We’ve never saw this struggle as just about us.
+We’ve NEVER saw this struggle as just about us.

 Our suit was filed against the state on 2/14/2014 along with another couple, Tim Love and Larry Ysunza, who’d also been denied a marriage certificate from the clerk’s office.
 Federal District Judge John Heyburn ruled in our favor but Kentucky governor Steve Beshear appealed the decision to the 6th District Federal Court.
 Judge Heyburn’s decision was struck down at the 6th District and our case, along with the Bourke case calling for Kentucky to recognize same-sex marriages performed outside of the state, were in limbo.
-While all of the plaintiffs were very disappointed, many of us had faith that G-d wasn’t done helping us and we were right.
+While all of the plaintiffs were very disappointed, many of us had faith that The Creator wasn’t done helping us and we were right.